How to Get a Patent in India for Software, Mobile Applications and Computer Related Inventions – IoT (Internet of Things) Patent Landscape

 After filing a patent in India for computer related inventions (CRIs), computer hardware, and computer software, the provisions of Indian Patents Act requires the patent applicant to file a request for patent examination, following which the patent will be examined by the Indian Patent Office.
 The request for patent examination in India can be filed via Form 18 under e-filing mode or physical filing mode.
 The official fee to file Form 18 for patent examination request under patent e-filing mode is INR 4000, INR 10,000 and INR 20,000 for a natural person (individual patent applicant), a small entity and a legal entity respectively.
 For physical filing mode, official fee to file examination request vide Form 18 with the Indian patent office, the official fee is INR 4400, INR 11,000 and INR 22,000 respectively.

-After filing of patent examination request for patent applications relating to computer hardware, computer software and computer related inventions (CRIs), computer hardware and software inventions, the patent office examines the patent claims for patent eligibility or patentability, including novelty, inventive step (non-obviousness), and industrial application.
+After submitting a patent examination request for patent applications related to computer hardware, computer software, and computer-related inventions (CRIs), the patent office initiates an examination process.
+During this examination, the patent claims are assessed for patent eligibility and patentability, which includes evaluating novelty, inventive step (non-obviousness), and industrial application.

-In addition, the patent examiner also examines the patent claims under the subject matter of non-patentable inventions, specifically section 3(k) of the Indian Patents Act, wherein business methods and software per se are not patentable under the Indian patent laws.
-This implies that source code of software cannot be patented in India, and the patent laws only allow innovations satisfying the criteria of patentability to be registered as patents in India.
+Furthermore, during the patent examination process, the patent examiner also reviews the patent claims to assess their compliance with the subject matter of non-patentable inventions.
+In particular, section 3(k) of the Indian Patents Act is taken into consideration.
+According to this section, business methods and software per se are not considered patentable under Indian patent laws.
+This means that the source code of software cannot be granted a patent in India.

 Software patent attorneys in India having expertise in patent searching, patent drafting and patent filing generally follow best practices for handling computer related patent matters, and computer hardware and software inventions in India.
 Patent lawyers and patent law firms in India handle all stages of patent process efficiently, including patent filing and registration, PCT National Phase Application Filing, and Patent Prosecution before the Indian patent office.